 Some natural resources are finite and cannot be replaced.
 In the human body, the same could be said about cartilage, as it does not normally regrow or repair itself after injury.
-However, thanks to modern medicine and a state-of-the-art surgical technique known as Autologous Chondrocyte Implantation (ACI surgery), cartilage can now be re-grown to resurface what was previously irreparable damaged cartilage.
+However, thanks to modern medicine in Los Angeles and a state-of-the-art surgical technique known as Autologous Chondrocyte Implantation, or ACI surgery, cartilage can now be re-grown to resurface what was previously irreparable damaged cartilage.

 What Is ACI Surgery?

 Autologous Chondrocyte Implantation (ACI) is a surgical technique that was developed in the 1980s, designed to help replace areas of cartilage that are missing because of injury, or wear and tear.
 Steven Meier, MD, director of Meier Orthopedic Sports and Regenerative Medicine, is currently one of the few orthopedic surgeons in Los Angeles that perform ACI surgery.

 ACI literally means “same-site cartilage cell implantation,” and it is a process involving two surgeries.
 Cartilage cells are removed from the patient’s knee, cultured to grow and multiply in a lab, and then re-implanted in the area of damaged cartilage.
 Additionally, ACI patients must commit to undergoing a lengthy 12-month recovery process for the procedure to be a success.
 Not everyone qualifies, but those who do could find much-needed relief from chronic knee pain when their rehabilitation process concludes.